Home Home

 The Samurai sword is perhaps the most recognizable sword of all times.
 The legendary feats of the Samurai warrior have helped romantizied the sword itself.
 Today, it's reputation as a weapon and its beauty as a piece of arthas turned it into one of the most desirable military antiques in the market.

-The sword featured here is an example of late war production.
-The fittings are very plain and lack the decor of fittings found in other swords.
 The handle is wrapped with the army issued olive drab cloth.
 The scabbard is outfitted by a brown leather cover with two snaps that hold it secure.

 The blade in this example has been polished to the point of removing the Hamon (edge design).
 Some pitting and rust are also present.
 Fingerprint marks are a common blemish on swords.
 This is why the blade should never be touched with bare hands.